-P Per Unit N Ainimum Offering Maximum Offering Public offering price \$ 25.0000 \$ 10,000,000(1) \$ 900,000,000(1) Selling commissions(2)(3) \$ 1.2500 \$ 500,000 \$ 45,000,000

-Dealer manager fee(2)(3) \$ 0.6875 \$ 275,000 \$ 24,750,000 Proceeds, before expenses, to us \$ 23.0625 \$ 9,225,000 \$ 830,250,000
+Per Unit Maximum Offeri Maximum Offering Public offering price \$ 25.0000 \$ 900,000,000(1) Selling commissions(2)(3) \$ 1.2500 \$ 45,000,000 Dealer manager fee(2)(3) \$ 0.6875 \$ 24,750,000 Proceeds, before expenses, to us \$ 23.0625 \$ 830,250,000

-- (1) Initial gross proceeds from the sale of the Units.
-Additional gross proceeds will be received assuming exercise of the Warrants, but that amount is not estimable at this time. - (2) The maximum selling commissions and the dealer manager fee will equal 5.0% and 2.75% of aggregate gross proceeds, respectively.
+(1) Initial gross proceeds from the sale of the Units.
+Additional gross proceeds will be received assuming exercise of the Warrants, but that amount is not estimable at this time.

+(2) The maximum selling commissions and the dealer manager fee will equal 5.0% and 2.75% of aggregate gross proceeds, respectively.
 Each is payable to our dealer manager.
 The sales commissions and the dealer manager fee may be reduced or eliminated with regard to Units sold to or for the account of certain categories of purchasers.
 See "Plan of Distribution."
 We or our affiliates also may provide permissible forms of non-cash compensation to registered representatives of our dealer manager and the participating broker-dealers.
 The value of such items will be considered underwriting compensation in connection with this offering.
-The combined selling commissions and dealer manager fee and other expenses as described in the "Plan of Distribution" section and such non-cash compensation for this offering will not exceed 10% of the aggregate gross proceeds of this offering. - (3) We expect our dealer manager to authorize other broker-dealers that are members of FINRA, which we refer to as participating broker-dealers, to sell our Units.
+The combined selling commissions and dealer manager fee and other expenses as described in the "Plan of Distribution" section of this prospectus and such non-cash compensation for this offering will not exceed 10% of the aggregate gross proceeds of this offering.

+(3) We expect our dealer manager to authorize other broker-dealers that are members of FINRA, which we refer to as participating broker-dealers, to sell our Units.
 Our dealer manager may reallow all or a portion of its selling commissions attributable to a participating broker-dealer.
 In addition, our dealer manager also may reallow a portion of its dealer manager fee earned on the proceeds raised by a participating broker-dealer, to such participating broker-dealer as a non-accountable marketing or due diligence allowance.
 The amount of the reallowance to any participating broker-dealer will be determined by the dealer manager in its sole discretion.

 The dealer manager of this offering is International Assets Advisory, LLC, or IAA.
 The dealer manager is not required to sell any specific number or dollar amount of Units, but will use its "reasonable best efforts" to sell the Units offered.
-However, the dealer manager must sell the minimum number of Units offered (400,000 Units) if any are to be sold.
 The minimum permitted purchase is generally \$10,000, but purchases of less than \$10,000 may be made in the discretion of the dealer manager.
-We expect to sell a minimum of 400,000 Units and a maximum of 36,000,000 Units in this offering by June 28, 2018, which may be extended through June 28, 2019, in our sole discretion.
+We expect to sell a maximum of 36,000,000 Units in this offering by June 28, 2018, which may be extended through June 28, 2019, in our sole discretion.
 If we extend the offering period beyond June 28, 2018, we will supplement this prospectus accordingly.
 We may terminate this offering at any time or may offer Units pursuant to a new registration statement.